zejzhu/goldfish-game/README.md

 Play here:
 https://thefin-alstraw.glitch.me
-For mobile VR: closing dialogue boxes requires a controller mapped to 'h' For PC: the Top Button is 'h'
+For mobile VR: interacting requires a controller mapped to 'h' For PC: the Top Button is 'h'

 Our Medium Post about the design and development process: